 The music is excellent, as one would expect of something commissioned by an emperor for an imperial court.
 Rossi is very good with a tune and uses the accompanying instrumental parts to good effect.
 It’s a great pity that only one of the oratorios is currently available, but yet again we’ll keep our fingers crossed in the hope that some enterprising European group will record the complete works.

 Maria Antonia, Princess of Bavaria, Electress of Saxony (Germany, 1724 – 1780)

 One hardly expects to come across royalty in a list of women composers — aristocrats, yes, but royalty?
 Whoda thunkit.
 She belongs in the same class as Kassia, Hildegard and Cozzolani because she was a power broker as well as a composer: she was regent for her son, Frederick Augustus I, from 1763 to 1768.
-That takes the title “Supermom” to a whole different level.
+That takes the concept of “Supermom” to a whole new level.

 Her musical formation was first-class, as the Wikipedia article on her (here) makes quite clear: